NoelleStern/GameBricked/README.md

 Even though it's not too important for you to know, I want to tell you a short story.
 It's a story about the way boot rom was extracted, reverse-engineered and dumped.

 As I've already mentioned, boot rom is located directly on the CPU die.
-To get to the boot rom you have to carefully remove the top protective layer of GameBoy's CPU to reveal the circuit underneath.
+To get to the boot rom you have to carefully remove the top protective layer of Game Boy's CPU to reveal the circuit underneath.
 Then you have to look at it under a microscope and find the section dedicated to the boot rom.
 As you can see on the following picture, boot rom section is a blue rectangle marked <kbd>256 Bytes</kbd>.

 Speaking of sections, you can also see the ALU!
 There's also <kbd>127B</kbd> of `HRAM` + <kbd>1B</kbd> of `IE register` at the end resulting into <kbd>128 bytes</kbd> total.
 Those two <kbd>80 byte</kbd> regions are dedicated to `OAM`.
 Lastly, the remaining <kbd>16 bytes</kbd> of SRAM seems to be `Wave RAM` related to audio playback.